2017 Scholarships Awarded

-The ASA Scholarship Committee is proud to announce that Neel Shah an Electrical and Computer Engineering Sophmore at Northeastern University, Boston, MA has won the 2014 Edward A. O’Connor Jr. Founder’s scholarship, and Katelyn R. Demyan an Aerospace Engineering & Mechanical Engineering student at West Virginia University has won the Rockwell Collins scholarship.
-They were selected from a field of over 40 applicants and represent excellence for America’s future aerospace engineers.
+The ASA Scholarship Committee is proud to announce that Joseph Breeden an Aerospace Engineering Sophomore at the University of Maryland has won the 2017 Edward A. O’Connor Jr. Founder’s scholarship, and Sarah Wehrkamp an Electrical Engineering Sophomore at The University of Iowa has won the Rockwell Collins scholarship.
+They were selected from a field of over 50 applicants and represent excellence for America’s future aerospace engineers.

-ASA thanks Rockwell Collins for their generous donation that make these scholarships possible and Tom Hobson for his tireless efforts in support of ASA’s educational programs.
+ASA thanks Rockwell Collins for their generous donation that make these scholarships possible.

 ASA Establishes State Chapters